-If you have staff working from home and using equipment like monitors and computers, do you still need to arrange PAT testing?
+If you have staff working from home and using equipment like monitors and computers, do you still need to arrange PAT (electrical equipment) testing?

 This article will explain your position as an employer and how you can continue to keep your employees safe outside of the office.

 Many companies have relaxed their stance on remote working, with employees proving that they can be productive outside of an office environment over the last few months.